 Tacoma Rainiers Game Notes: at Las Vegas (7:05 PT)

-THE OPEN-R: The Rainiers are 17-7 in series-opening games this season, and 10-2 in road series openers.
-26.6% of Tacoma's 64 wins have come in a game one.
+THE OPEN-R: After last night's victory the Rainiers are 18-7 in series-opening games this season, and 11-2 in road series openers.
+27.7% of Tacoma's 65 wins have come in a game one.

 THANKS KING: Rainiers hitting coach Brad Marcelino (Great Britain) and athletic trainer Michael Feliciano (Spain) are away from the club to join their respective coaching staffs for European World Baseball Classic qualifying in Regensburg, Germany.
 The next WBC will take place during 2023 spring training, and there are two qualifying tournaments for nations that do not receive an automatic berth.